as4395/Guides/explore-guides/stop-using-vpns-for-privacy/README.md

 -   Using privacy-focused browsers (e.g., Brave, Firefox with strong privacy settings).
 -   Employing end-to-end encrypted communication tools.
 -   Minimizing your digital footprint and data sharing with third-party services.
--   Utilizing anonymity networks like Tor for highly sensitive Browse, understanding its associated speed and usability trade-offs.
+-   Utilizing anonymity networks like Tor for highly sensitive browsing and understanding its associated speed and usability trade-offs.

 > The most effective digital privacy protection often stems from a multi-layered approach that prioritizes minimizing your exposure to online surveillance at its source, rather than solely rerouting your traffic through a third party.